mattsimoessilva/shopbridge_logistics/README.md

 - **Repositories** abstract persistence, making the service database-agnostic.
 - **Migrations** ensure schema evolution is tracked and reproducible.
 - **Tests** validate each layer independently (unit + integration).

 ---

+## External Services Communication

+The Logistics Service integrates with the public [ViaCEP API](https://viacep.com.br/) to validate addresses and retrieve CEP (postal code) information.
+This ensures accurate shipping data and minimizes errors when processing shipment requests.

+- **Usage license:** Free for public use, no authentication required.
+- **Registration:** Not required.
+- **Endpoints utilized:**
+  - `GET https://viacep.com.br/ws/{cep}/json/` – Retrieves complete address details for the specified CEP.

+All data returned by the external API is consumed and processed internally by the Logistics Service.
+The service does **not** redirect users to any external application; all external data handling is performed programmatically within the service.

+- **Notes:**
+  - Currently supports only Brazilian postal codes (CEPs).
+  - Responses are normalized and mapped to internal address entities for consistency across the system.

+---